Interstate 95 in Virginia

 Interstate 95 (I-95) runs 179 mi within the commonwealth of Virginia between its borders with North Carolina and Maryland.
 I-95 meets the northern terminus of I-85 in Petersburg and is concurrent with I-64 for 3 mi in Richmond.
 Although I-95 was originally planned as a highway through Washington, D.C. (following the route of what is now I-395), it was rerouted along the eastern portion of the Capital Beltway concurrent with I-495.
 From Petersburg to Richmond, I-95 utilized most of the Richmond–Petersburg Turnpike, a former toll road (the south end of the toll road was on I-85).
+In addition to Richmond, the route also runs through the medium-sized cities of Emporia, Petersburg, Colonial Heights, Fredericksburg, and Alexandria.

 It enters the Capital Beltway at the Springfield Interchange, also known as the Mixing Bowl.
-I-95 continues over the Woodrow Wilson Bridge into Washington, D.C. (for 0.11 mi on the bridge) and then into Maryland on the Capital Beltway.
+I-95 continues over the Potomac River on the Woodrow Wilson Bridge into Washington, D.C. (for 0.11 mi on the bridge) and then into Maryland on the Capital Beltway.

 The route between Fredericksburg and Springfield is consistently one of the most congested routes of highway in the US, particularly during holidays and rush hours.
 The causes for this congestion are lack of alternative routes, fewer lanes than needed, and the spread-out suburbs of the Washington, D.C. area.
 To solve this problem, the Virginia Department of Transportation (VDOT) started a project to widen I-95 to six lanes between the cities, as well as adding express lanes and new offramps to U.S. Route 17 (US 17) and State Route 3 (SR 3) through Fredericksburg.
-The project was started in 2018 and is planned to be completed by the end of 2023.
+The project was started in 2018 and was completed on December 7, 2023.

-On January 4, 2022, a major traffic jam occurred, leaving some people stuck in traffic for more than 24 hours due to heavy snowfall.